atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 able to produce blocks.
 This also means in practice that this message is expected to never be able to fail because of insufficient mintable PHOTONs.

+There is however still a need to check that after calculations the amount of photons to mint is non-zero, which due to rounding is a possibility when burning very small fractions of the staking token (ATONE) supply.

 The total PHOTON supply will be a constant hard-coded within the `x/photon` module.